cheginit/geomesher/README.rst

 GeoMesher is a fork of `pandamesh <https://github.com/Deltares/pandamesh>`__.
 The original package included two mesh generators: `Triangle <https://www.cs.cmu.edu/~quake/triangle.html>`__ and `Gmsh <https://gmsh.info/>`__.
 This fork only includes the Gmsh mesh generator since Triangle seems to be not maintained anymore.
-Also, GeoMesher adds three new functionalities:
+Also, GeoMesher adds the following new
+functionalities:

 * A new method for returning the generated mesh as a GeoDataFrame.
 * A new function called ``gdf_mesher`` that can generate a mesh from a GeoDataFrame